Life Insurance with Optic Neuritis.

 You will want to make sure that the company you are applying with is aware of this condition from the start so that you may be able to avoid being denied coverage due to an abundance of caution by the insurer.

 Why do life insurance companies care if I’ve been diagnosed with Optic Neuritis?

 The main reason why most of the best term life insurance companies (in our humble opinion) are going “care” if an individual has been diagnosed with Optic Neuritis is that that it can often be a symptom of some other “kind” of pre-existing medical condition which can be quite serious.

 For this reason, we wanted to take a moment to discuss what Optic Neuritis is and highlight some of the most common symptoms associated with this disease.

 Optic Neuritis Defined:

-Optic Neuritis is a term used to describe when the optic nerve itself become inflamed.
-As a result, an individual may suffer from one of the following symptoms including:
+Optic Neuritis is a term used to describe when the optic nerve itself becomes inflamed.
+As a result, an individual may suffer from one of the following symptoms, including:

 - Temporary loss of vision in one eye,

 - Dyschromatopsia or the inability to see colors correctly.

 The most serious complication of Optic Neuritis may include the total loss of vision in the affected eye.